Sidewall Indentations, Undulations & Protrusions(Lea en español)

 A common byproduct of radial tire construction, sidewall indentations/undulations are more noticeable in tires with taller sidewalls or operate at higher inflation pressures.
 Fortunately sidewall indentations are a cosmetic condition that does not affect the performance of the tires.

-Tires are reinforced by encasing individual fabric cords (typically polyester or rayon) in rubber.
-Radial ply tires feature one or more layers of cord (depending on the tire's required strength) that basically run parallel to each other from bead to bead (with each individual cord running up the sidewall, across the tread and down the other sidewall).
-Because of their "straight across" direction, the overlap where the sidewall cords are lap-spliced may sometimes cause a slight indentation.
+Tire casings are reinforced by multiple fabric cords encased side-by-side in a thin sheet of rubber.
+Radial ply tires feature one or more layers of cord (depending on the tire's required strength) that run parallel to each other from bead to bead (with each individual cord running up the sidewall, across the tread and down the other sidewall).
+Because of their "straight across" radial orientation, the overlaps where the sidewall cords are lap-spliced may cause indentations.

-However, if protruding bulges, as shown in Fig. A (photo provided by a customer), rather than indentations appear on the sidewall of a recently installed tire, it reveals that there is an undesirable gap between some of the body ply cords inside the tire.
-The tire should be removed from service and replaced under the tire manufacturer's defects in materials and workmanship warranty.
+However, if protruding bulges, as shown in Fig. B (photo provided by a customer), rather than indentations appear on the sidewall of a recently installed tire, it reveals that there is an undesirable gap between some of the body ply cords inside the tire.
+The tire should be removed from service and replaced under the tire manufacturer's materials and workmanship warranty.

-If a protruding bulge doesn't appear until later in the tire's life, it was usually caused by a road hazard when the cord was injured as the tire struck a pothole, curb or object in the road.
+However if a protruding bulge doesn't appear until later in the tire's life, it was usually the result of a road hazard when several adjacent cords were injured as the tire struck a pothole, curb or object in the road.